coheigea/testcases/apache/docker/ranger/README.md

 to set up a Postgres database for Apache Ranger.
 The "ranger-admin" directory contains a Docker File to set up the Apache Ranger admin server.

+Build the docker images as follows:

+ * (In ranger-postgres) docker build . -t coheigea/ranger-postgres
+ * (In ranger-admin) docker build . -t coheigea/ranger-admin

+Note: The ranger-admin docker image takes a long time due to having to build the source code using Apache Maven - and hence it needs to download a large amount of dependencies.

-The simplest way to get started is to do the following:
+The simplest way to run the project is to use Docker Compose as follows:

  * docker-compose up

-Alternatively, you can build the docker images as follows:

- * cd ranger-postgres; docker build . -t coheigea/ranger-postgres; cd ..
- * cd ranger-admin; docker build . -t coheigea/ranger-admin; cd ..
-   (Note: ranger-admin takes a long time due to having to build the source
-          code using maven - and hence it needs to download a load of dependencies)

 To run manually: